Abadrausar/Rubble-/other/Rubble Readme.txt

 Pros:
 	No need for an external runtime, Rubble is a native application Addons may override each other's files
-	Full parser/lexer, not just a bunch of regexes Templates are designed to make formatting easy, both output and input files should be easy to read It's really easy to mix script code and raw text in a template, use whichever one is easier Variable expansion, no more GET_VAR, works in any parse stage Many templates for registering objects and the like are replacements for vanilla raw tags allowing better formatting
+	Full parser/lexer, not just a bunch of regular expressions It's really easy to mix script code and raw text in a template, use whichever one is easier Variable expansion, no more GET_VAR, works in any parse stage Many templates for registering objects and the like are replacements for vanilla raw tags allowing better formatting